agubagu/vm-deploy/README.md

 ```
    siege -c 20 -b -i 192.168.49.11/test
 ```
-Warning alarm will be raised on 50 req/s limit Critical alarm  will be raised on 100 req/a limit
+Warning alarm will be raised on 50 req/s limit.
+Critical alarm  will be raised on 100 req/a limit